madhurimarawat/Semester-Notes/README.md

 └── README.md                 # 📄 Documentation file for the repository
 │
 └── CONTRIBUTING.md           # 🤝 Guide for contributing to the repository
+│
+└── HOW_TO_USE.md             # 📘 Instructions for accessing and downloading the notes
 ```

 ---